eea/volto-tableau/README.md

 ## Add a Tableau Visualization

-1. Add the corresponding content-type
+1. Add the corresponding content-type.
+Project should also contain https://github.com/eea/eea.api.dataconnector which hosts the content-type.
 2. Fill in the mandatory fields
 3. "Tableau Widget" section => "Open Tableau Editor"
 4. Provide the necessary settings to create the visualization